jlouiss/Today-I-learned/README.md

-# Today I Learned
+# What I did today

 I just finished the [100 Days of Code](https://www.100daysofcode.com/) challenge [link to my repo](https://github.com/jlouiss/100-days-of-code).

-After completing the challenge I decided to keep the pace and study at least an hour everyday.
+After completing the challenge I decided to keep the pace and study or code for at least one hour everyday.

 ---